willgarcia/rotc/02-k8s/02-01-kubectl/README.md

 ## Setup

-Depending on where the Kubernetes, follow the following instructions to get access to the cluster.
+Depending on where the Kubernetes cluster for the workshop has been setup, follow the instructions in one of the sections below:

 ### GCP